ShirAmir/ComputerVisionCourse/facialRecognition/guide.md

 ### Algorithm & Implementation Details
 Our program contains 2 main stages - Training and Testing.
 The training stage analyzes several data sets, each containing face images of a certain person.
-And on the other hand, the testing stage detects new faces in an image and classifies them into the labels from the training stage.
+On the other hand, the testing stage detects new faces in an image and classifies them into the labels from the training stage.

 Here is what both stages do in a nutshell: